-In Europe, the strong pace of economic growth that occurred in fiscal 2007 showed signs of slowing during the first quarter of fiscal 2008 as export demand decreased, the Euro strengthened against the U.S. dollar and the disruption in the global financial markets continued.
-Major equity market indices in Europe decreased during the first quarter of fiscal 2008, primarily due to concerns about the economic outlook and difficult conditions in the credit markets.
-The European Central Bank left the benchmark interest rate unchanged during the first quarter of fiscal 2008, while the Bank of England reduced the benchmark interest rate by an aggregate of 0.50%.
+In Europe, economic growth continued to slow during the second quarter of fiscal 2008 as export demand decreased, housing prices declined and the disruption in the global financial markets continued.
+In Europe, equity market indices ended the quarter higher, while ending the six month period lower.
+Concerns about the economic outlook and difficult conditions in the credit markets continued to challenge the European economy and the equity markets.
+The European Central Bank ("ECB") left the benchmark interest rate unchanged during the quarter and the six month period.
+The ECB remains concerned about global inflation.
+Subsequent to quarter end, the ECB raised the benchmark interest rate by 0.25%.
+The Bank of England lowered the benchmark interest rate by 0.25% during the quarter and decreased the benchmark interest rate by an aggregate of 0.75% in the six month period.

-In Japan, economic growth moderated as demand for exports were adversely impacted by a stronger Japanese yen against the U.S. dollar.
+In Japan, economic growth moderated as demand for exports were adversely impacted by higher energy and production costs.
 The level of unemployment remained relatively low.
-Japanese equity market indices decreased during the first quarter of fiscal 2008 amid tighter global credit conditions.
-The Bank of Japan left the benchmark interest rate unchanged during the first quarter of fiscal 2008.
+Japanese equity market indices ended the quarter higher, while ending the six month period lower.
+The Bank of Japan left the benchmark interest rate unchanged during the quarter and the six month period.
 Economies elsewhere in Asia expanded, particularly in China, which benefited from strength in exports, domestic demand for capital projects and continued globalization.
-In China, equity market indices declined during the first quarter of fiscal 2008.
-In addition, the People's Bank of China raised the benchmark lending rate by 0.18%.
+In China, equity market indices in the quarter were lower and in the six month period were substantially lower.
+China's strong rate of economic growth caused inflationary concerns.
+The People's Bank of China left the benchmark lending rate unchanged during the quarter and increased the benchmark interest rate by 0.18% in the six month period.